-Built-up area: means all land within the delineated built boundary.
+Built-up area: means all land within the limited of the developed urban area as identified by the Town.

 Built heritage resource: means a building, structure, monument, installation or any manufactured or constructed part or remnant that contributes to a property's cultural heritage value or interest as identified by a community, including an Indigenous community.